marqo-ai/marqo-FashionCLIP/README.md

 ## Models
 ### Hugging Face
 We released our models on HuggingFace: [Marqo-FashionCLIP](https://huggingface.co/Marqo/marqo-fashionCLIP) and [Marqo-FashionSigLIP](https://huggingface.co/Marqo/marqo-fashionSigLIP).
+We also have a Hugging Face Space Demo of our models in action: [Classification with Marqo-FashionSigLIP](https://huggingface.co/spaces/Marqo/Marqo-FashionSigLIP-Classification).

-You can load the models with open_clip by
+You can load the models with `open_clip` by

 ```python
 import open_clip